fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Restart-ACSRoleInstance.md

 ```

 This first command gets an ACS farm based on URL and resource group name and stores it in the variable named $Farm.
-The final command restarts a specific role instance in the azure_2 consistent storage system based on the ACS Farm.
+The final command restarts a specific role instance in the Azure consistent storage system based on the ACS Farm.

 ## PARAMETERS